 - Managing the timeline as there was not a specific event date (it needed to be 25 degrees or more).

-To manage the water, our team built a huge water tank and covered it in steel deck stage.
+To manage the water, our team built a huge water tank and covered it in a steel deck stage.
 The stage had a slight slope, allowing the water to flow down back into the tank.
-We then covered the deck with AstroTurf so that it blended into the parks surroundings.
+We then covered the deck with AstroTurf so that it blended into the park’s surroundings.

-We liaised with the council, detailing all of our plans for the event and submitted a event specific Risk Assessment (all parties agreed that some fencing was required to manage crowd control).
+We liaised with the council, detailing all of our plans for the event, and submitted an event-specific Risk Assessment (all parties agreed that some fencing was required to manage crowd control).
 We also brought in a security team to manage the flow of people and a DJ to give the event a real party feel.

 One of the biggest obstacles was not knowing when the event would take place.
 We agreed with Innocent that we’d monitor the weather forecast and take a call on any given Monday when the forecast was very hot for the forthcoming weekend.
 We had agreements in place with many suppliers and set all the wheels in motion when we were given the green light.